As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 This year, I wanted to beef up my Thanksgiving content, which already houses traditional bread stuffing, spiced cranberry sauce, classic pumpkin pie, easy yeast rolls, and, since I have no business (nor the know-how to!) posting any kind of turkey recipe, my favorite baked turkey and cheese sliders for that leftover turkey!

 While I do have roasted herbed red potatoes on my blog (a super popular recipe, actually), I have had a mashed potatoes recipe in the back of my mind all year while planning content.
 When I saw Kathleen’s Instant Pot mashed potatoes while perusing her recipe collection, it was decided immediately I was going to use it for this event!

-Not only was I intrigued by the Instant Pot method of making mashed potatoes, I also loved how simple it was to adapt to the slow cooker or the stovetop, if needed.
+Not only was I intrigued by the Instant Pot method (or other electric pressure cooker!) of making mashed potatoes, I also loved how simple it was to adapt to the slow cooker or the stovetop, if needed.
 And I knew that I could slice the potatoes and one of my kids would love to throw them into the pot for me (and he counted them while he did it, by the way).

 If you’re looking for creamy mashed potatoes, this recipe is for you.

 If you’re looking for easy garlic mashed potatoes with the skin on, this recipe is for you.

 If you’re looking for chunky mashed potatoes, this recipe is for you.

 If you’re looking for mashed potatoes without an ounce of skin included, this recipe is for you.

 If you like your garlic mashed potatoes with sour cream and cream cheese, this recipe is for you.